absrp/absrp.github.io/_pages/group.md

 ### Current group members

 <p align="justify">
-I just started a faculty position in the Department of Geosciences at Utah State University.
-I am recruiting graduate students and am especially interested in those wanting to pursue a MSc.
+I just started a faculty position in the Department of Geosciences at Utah State University and I am recruiting graduate students.
 Send me an email if you're interested and include your CV and a brief statement of your interests and how they align with my research program.
 You can reach me at alba.rodriguez@usu.edu .
 I also have funding to support undergraduate students (from USU or otherwise) for summer research projects, reach out if you are interested!

 </p>

-We are part of the broader [Earthquake Science at USU group](https://www.usu.edu/geo/earthquake-science) and regularly collaborate with other faculty in the group.
+We are part of the broader [Earthquake Science at USU group](https://www.usu.edu/geo/earthquake-science) and regularly collaborate with other faculty and students in the group.

 ### Former group members